 The next step would be picking the best car loan type there is.
 Although different lenders offer different conditions, once broken down they spell the same basics.
 At a glance, car loans can be fixed or variable, secured and unsecured.

 Fixed car loans, as the name portends, are those with fixed interest rates.
-Good to know the exact sum due every month, but keep in mind that with these loans the rates are usually higher.
+It's good to know the exact sum due every month, but keep in mind that with these loans, the rates are usually higher.
 Variable car loans, on the other hand, have variable interest rates.
 This can be both good and bad - if the lender decreases the rate, your repayments will also decrease.
 If the rate increases, so will your repayments.
-Make sure to use Glimp car interest rate calculator to clarify things on the spot.
+Make sure to use Glimp's car interest rate calculator to clarify things on the spot.

-Contact us for most accurate car loan repayment rates and offers.
+Contact us for the most accurate car loan repayment rates and offers.

 The car payment calculator that makes all the difference is here.
 Now that you are familiar with car loan types and, having calculated your monthly budget, you are ready to select the loan that suits your needs best.
 Lenders are, so to speak, to be found at every corner.
 Banks, credit unions, and finance companies are many and diverse, so take your time going through their offers.
 Don't forget to read the fine print!